How much does pet insurance cost?

 Costs of veterinary care without insurance

-Veterinary care can be expensive, and many pet owners are unprepared for the costs associated with serious illnesses or accidents.
+Due to inflation and the increased sophistication of veterinary medicine, the cost of veterinary care is on the rise.
+Many pet owners are unprepared for the costs associated with serious illnesses or accidents.

 Here are some examples of common veterinary expenses: